MockingbirdME/game_md/Dev's D20 version/core rules.md

 **Action Points:** 1
 **Stamina Cost:** 0
 Make an attack with a readied, loaded, ranged weapon.
 The character makes a *ranged attack skill check* and applies the results.
+#### Overwatch
+**Action Points:** 1
+**Stamina Cost:** 0
+The character chooses an area within the range of their readied, loaded, ranged weapon, readied throwable weapon, or cast, throwable spell.
+The area can be no larger than one plus their rank in the *overwatch (ranged combat)* secondary skill hexes.
+Until the beginning of the character's next turn they may spend their reaction to make a ranged attack against a target who enters or moves within the selected area.

 ### Magic Actions